dharmit/syscalls/src/cat-filename.md

 (read-only) and `O_CLOEXEC` (enable close-on-exec for the file descriptor).
 The `AT_FDCWD` parameter is ignored here because the filename is provided as an absolute path, not relative path.
 The returned value `3` is a file descriptor.
 This file descriptor is a small, non-negative integer that is an index to an entry in the process's table of open file descriptors.
-That's a mouthful!

 You might notice that `/etc/ld.so.cache` is a binary file.
 To read its contents, use `ldconfig -p`.
 Its contents are list of directories in which the dynamic linker would search for shared objects.
-Like with `access()` above, I'm avoiding diving into the topic of dynamic linker at the moment.
-Not sure how long I can keep putting it off.

 ### `newfstat()`

 `newfstatat(3, "", {st_mode=S_IFREG|0644, st_size=73663, ...}, AT_EMPTY_PATH) = 0`

-Note that this syscall is using the value `3` returned by `openat()` call before. `openat()` returns a file descriptor.

 `man newfstatat` opens the man page for `stat()`, which serves as the man page for `stat`, `fstat`, `lstat`, and `fstatat`.
 All of these functions return information about a file.
 They return this in a buffer pointed to by `statbuf`.

-Signature of `fstatat` from the man page:
+Function signature:
 ```c
 int fstatat(int dirfd, const char *restrict pathname,
         struct stat *restrict statbuf, int flags);